Measles Information

 The Power of Pathology to Detect Disease

 Pathology is the study of disease.
 Pathologists at Northwestern Medicine conduct more than 9 million reportable tests each year to monitor health status, diagnose diseases, determine disease progression, determine drug levels and measure response to treatment.
-These tests take many forms, from biopsies to blood draws.
+These tests take many forms, from blood draws to tissue samples called biopsies.

 Neuropathology is the study of diseases of the nervous system, which includes the brain.